ljun20160606/sshw/README.md

 # merge

-Merge config A to B.Only compare name and do override, otherwise it is complex.Also can use `-f` to specify persistent config.
+Merge config A to B. Only compare name and do override, otherwise it is complex.
+Also can use `-f` to specify persistent config.

 ```shell
 sshw merge ./other.yaml
 ```

-If doesn't want a name to be merge, use `merge-ignore: true`
+If doesn't want a name to be merged, use `merge-ignore: true`

 ```yaml
 - name: foo
   merge-ignore: true
 ```

-If config is a bookmark that have name and children only.
+If config is a bookmark that has name and children only.
 It will be merged with children.

 config A